ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

 loops and pre-allocation of the memory which had similar performance.
 I settle down for the `vapply` variant as O found it easier to read.

-Also in `runDist` we set the dimension of the `simValMatrix` to `NULL` to make sure that the result matches exactly the previous one.
+Also in `vapply` we set `USE.NAMES = FALSE`  to make sure that the result matches exactly the previous one.

 This last step is necessary if we want to keep the return value of `runSim` consistent with the previous versions, which often required when you start to refactor a large project.